-In this post we will help you get started with social media measurement for your organization by addressing these questions:
+In this post, we’ll help you get started with social media measurement for your organization by addressing these questions:

-- How do you know if your social media activities are effective?
+- How do you measure social media success?

-- How do you decide what metrics you should be monitoring?
+- How do you decide what social media metrics to track?

 - How do you calculate those metrics?

 - How do you interpret the numbers once you have them?

 Social media measurement isn’t about counting likes or shares for vanity’s sake.
 It’s a process of tracking, gathering, and analyzing data from your social media channels to assess the performance of your strategies and make informed marketing decisions.